 Unfortunately, it is the rest of us who have to live with these delusions of the medieval era.
 Unlike the Nazis, the ‘intriguing’ elements of Russian society which have promoted these atrocities of ‘hate and state’ have never been held accountable.

 I’ve called this blog ‘n01r’ because it deals with ‘black’ propaganda (French ‘noir’), black magic, cyber warfare (0s and 1s), ‘surrealistic’ humor noir (black comedy), and that Orson Welles was a revolutionary filmmaker in the film noir genre.
 (Most importantly, the simple four character dotcom domain was available.)

 Orson Welles is one of my most common subjects apparently based on my body of work (and was a nearly-transparent Russian influence agent who unites many of the themes present in information warfare – from antifascist fake news, to ‘false prophecy’, to Communist racial agitprop, conspiracy theory, and anti-Americanism).
 I continue to feel strongly that Welles can be used as a helpful instructive aid which bridges the kinds of Cold War-era “active measures” described in the Mitrokhin Archive with what we experience today in cyberspace.

 At the end of the day, it is the goal that this blog is correctly analyzing and considering contrasted issues evenhandedly; although it is my blog and I will utilize ridicule against my perceived enemies at my discretion.
 I’m also American, and I like it here.
-As I have new ideas and essays, I will post them here.
 Perhaps you will get value from my historical bashing of occultist Russian information warfare and their associated useful idiots.